epistemehealth/about-source/content/policy/submission-guidelines.md

 ## 6. Data Availability and Curation

 Authors are strongly encouraged to deposit the raw data with their institutional repository or a data repository of their choice.
 For authors using Western blots and similar assays, sharing of raw unedited images is mandatory due to the numerous cases of image duplication and misrepresentation of blots.
 Data repositories must be open access and assign a DOI to their datasets.
 There are many options available.
-For example, [Open Science Framework](https://osf.io/) is a non-profit that provides free storage to researchers.
+For example, [Open Science Framework](https://osf.io/) and [Zenodo](https://zenodo.org/) are non-profit repositories that provide free storage to researchers.

 Authors should endeavour to make their datasets Findable, Accessible, Interoperable, and Reusable ([FAIR Principles](https://www.go-fair.org/fair-principles/); [Wilkinson et al., 2016](https://doi.org/10.1038/sdata.2016.18)).
 Following the instructions below will, in most cases, facilitate FAIR data sharing.